KittyGiraudel/site/_posts/2015-01-12-color-clock-experiment.md

 ![Hexclock experiment](/assets/images/color-clock-experiment/hexclock.png)

-What a clever little experiment it was, yet I can't say I am completely fond of the way it has been implemented.
+What a clever little experiment it was, yet I can’t say I am completely fond of the way it has been implemented.
 Not only colors are restricted between `#000000` (00:00:00) and `#235959` (23:59:59), but the JavaScript part did not really please me.
 So here is my try.

 There are two things I wanted to give specific attention to:

 * Having a very wide range of colors available;
 * Making sure the clock is still readable on very dark/light colors.

-Alright, let's go.
+Alright, let’s go.

 <p data-height="320" data-theme-id="0" data-slug-hash="JobxQR" data-default-tab="result" data-user="HugoGiraudel" class='codepen'>See the Pen <a href='https://codepen.io/HugoGiraudel/pen/JobxQR/'>Color Clock</a> by Hugo Giraudel (<a href='https://codepen.io/HugoGiraudel'>@HugoGiraudel</a>) on <a href='https://codepen.io'>CodePen</a>.</p>

 ## Building the app

-Let's start with a little skeleton for our application:
+Let’s start with a little skeleton for our application:

 ```javascript
 ;(function() {